likw-cosmo/cosmo-objekt-checker/README.md

 ## Credits

-This project was created by Your Name.
+This project was created by Likw.

-Special thanks to Contributor Name for their contributions.
+Feel free to send a objekt to me, ID: Likw.

 ### Reference